cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This section gives a generic birational map between twisted Edwards and Montgomery curves.
+{{appx-rational-map-edw-opt}} gives a slightly optimized map that applies only to certain curves.

 The map in this section is a simplified version of the map given in
 {{BBJLP08}}, Theorem 3.2.